robmadden/unity/unity_outline.md

     - Add Boundary object that is a trigger to restart the game
     - Assignment: Add a reset script

-6. Building the Structures to be knocked down
+6. Building the Structure to be knocked down
+    - Add a parent game objects: house
+    - Add the planks to the house
     - Same patterns as always, add the colliders
+    - Assignment: Make a prefab of a plank

 7. Adding the Target
     - Assignment: Add a script to control the amount of damage the asteroid does
+    - Add damagers to asteroid and planks
+    - Add particle system to target when it dies

 8. Adding a Score System
     - Assignment: Build a script that will manage how many points the player has scored